 While the equipment and techniques stayed the same, I did change my framing, opting to go back to tighter portraits, like the ones from 2013 and 2014.
 In retrospect, the 2/3 length portraits from the last couple of years just didn’t have the same kind of impact.
 I’m also using Capture One this year for part of the post-processing instead of Aperture 3, which appears sharper, though I don’t know if you’ll notice the difference on web sized images.
 However, you can click on these photos to see a larger version.

-Here are all my other Halloween Portraits on 6th portraits from the past years.
+Here are all my other Halloween Portraits on 6th Street from the past years.

 Please support this blog by clicking on my Amazon Link before buying anything.